Zodletone Mountain

 Zodletone Mountain (with spelling variant Zadletone Mountain, occasionally also called Mount Zodletone) is a mountain in the United States.
-It is located in eastern Kiowa County just west of neighboring Caddo County in the southwestern part of the state of Oklahoma (about 120 miles from Oklahoma City).
+It is located in western Kiowa County just west of neighboring Caddo County in the southwestern part of the state of Oklahoma (about 120 miles from Oklahoma City).
 On the northern slope of the mountain is the sulfide-rich and strictly anaerobic artesian Zodletone Spring with a National Science Foundation (NSF) microbial observatory.

 Description

 Zodletone Mountain rises approximately 500 meters (or 1640 feet) above sea level and 75 meters (or 229 feet) above the surrounding terrain.
 At its base, the mountain is approximately 1.9 kilometers (or 1.18 miles) wide.
 Located in the Anadarko Basin, the land surrounding Zodletone Mountain is predominantly flat.
 As a result, the mountain is a prominent feature in the landscape.
 It is nearly entirely encircled by grassland and several lakes are situated in the region.
 Zodletone Mountain is the northernmost link of the Slick Hills Range.
 The highest point in the area is Bally Mountain, which stands at 1866.8 feet above sea level and is located 2.73 miles south of Mount Zodletone.
 The population density of Zodletone Mountain is very low, with only about 2 inhabitants per square kilometer (247.105 acres).
 The ZIP Code delivery area is OK 73062.
 The nearest major city, Carnegie, is located 8.88 miles northeast of Zodletone Mountain.